nal-epfl/castan/README.md

     bench.sh <NF> <thru-1p|latency> <workload>

 Where the arguments are:
- * <NF>: the name of the NF to run, i.e. the subdirectory in examples where it resides.
+ * \<NF\>: the name of the NF to run, i.e. the subdirectory in examples where it resides.
  * <thru-1p|latency>: *thru-1p* performs a throughput experiment where packets are sent at varying throughputs to find the maximum point at which only 1% of packets are dropped. *latency* performs a latency experiment, where packets are sent one at a time and the latency is measured using hardware timestamps on the TG.
- * <workload>: The name of the pcap file to replay during the experiment.
+ * \<workload\>: The name of the pcap file to replay during the experiment.

 Several workloads were used in the performance evaluation of the paper.
 We include them in the [pcaps/](pcaps/) folder for convenience and reproducibility.
 These include generic workloads used across all NFs and NF specific workloads.
-The generic worklaods also have special variants for load-balancer NFs that set the destination IP to the VIP, as described in the paper.
+The generic workloads also have special variants for load-balancer NFs that set the destination IP to the VIP, as described in the paper.

 ### Generic Workloads: